UK Covid-19 Public Inquiry Lawyers

 Rule 9 of the Inquiry Rules 2006 require an inquiry to send a ‘written request for a written statement to any person from whom the panel proposes to take evidence’.
 The request may also cover production of documentation or some ‘other thing’ and may request the recipient to provide oral evidence.
 Anyone receiving a Rule 9 letter should seek immediate legal advice.

 Public Funding for legal representation before an inquiry can be made available to core participants and witnesses to the inquiry.
 An application for funding must be made to the inquiry and will be subject to specified criteria.
 If you would like more information on this, see our article on funding for legal representation before the Covid Inquiry.
 Alternatively, you can contact us and we will discuss this with you.

-The Inquiry will examine, consider and report on preparations and the response to the Covid pandemic in England, Wales, Scotland and Northern Ireland.
+The Inquiry will examine, consider and report on the preparations for and the response to the Covid pandemic in England, Wales, Scotland and Northern Ireland.